 Conclusion

-In the ultra-light TPU inner tube class, we find 3 tubes with very strong performance: Revoloop Ultra (25 grams), Vittoria Ultra Light Speed (30 grams) and the Tubolito S-Tubo Road (22 grams).
-The ultra-light tubes come very close to the low rolling resistance of latex inner tubes and we would rate both the Revoloop, Vittoria, and Tubolito equally good.
+In the ultra-light TPU inner tube class, we find 2 tubes with very strong performance: RideNow Ultralight (20 grams) and Revoloop Ultra (25 grams).
+The ultra-light tubes come very close to the low rolling resistance of the latex inner tube and Pirelli P Zero SmarTube RS.
 Price and availability probably can make the difference between these inner tubes.

 Then there's also the 99 grams FOSS TPU inner tube that definitely isn't as much of a performance inner tube but still offers comparable performance to the 100 grams butyl inner tubes.
 FOSS claims these offer improved puncture resistance over standard tubes, if that's true, it would be a good replacement for the classic butyl inner tubes.
 The FOSS TPU tube also is the cheapest TPU tube with a price that is comparable to standard butyl tubes.